mkbabb/parse-that/docs/tranches/B/FINAL.md

 at 0.9208–1.0390×.
 P6 is terminal `KILL/PRUNE`.
 No P4/P5/P6 evidence grants
 formation credit, and no renamed P7 may run without a new reached cost-removal edge.
+Post-P6 owner evidence `40d8b4c` binds independent Sol research, Luna's unequal-selection defect, and final Sol agglomeration.
+Luna's per-fixture products, freezes, ratios, bootstrap, and arithmetic reproduce, but all 35 process/suite aggregate hot sinks and all 350 cross-arm batch sinks diverge.
+Its timing is descriptive only.
+Final Sol borrows no Luna timing credit and seals a reached P1–P6/current Node 26/V8 14.6 `NO-EDGE` result from primary genealogy, profile arithmetic, and the equal-boundary native yardstick.
+This is not a universal theorem and grants zero downstream credit.
 Root denominator `2bc4abb2…` makes 1,439 the active property/function/type scale and 1,653 the active unqualified full-Webref scale.
 A 753-property or shaped-mechanism result cannot claim full coverage.